BHoM/api_documentation/docs/oM/Framework/Data/Library/Dataset.md

 All history and changes of the class can be found by inspection the history.
 ### JSON Schema implementation

 The object is defined as a JSON schema.
-You can validate a JSON instance against this schema by refernce.
-To do this, use the schema reference below in in a validator like [this one](https://www.jsonschemavalidator.net/).
+You can validate a JSON instance against this schema by reference.
+To do this, use the schema reference below in a validator like [this one](https://www.jsonschemavalidator.net/).

 ``` json title="JSON Schema"
 {